anthonycoffey/property-manager-pro/memory-bank/activeContext.md

 - **Organization Manager Dashboard Panel Refactor (2025-05-28):**
   - Combined the two main `Paper` components in `src/components/Dashboard/OrganizationManagerDashboardPanel.tsx` into a single `Paper` component.
   - The `OrgScopedPropertyManagerManagement` component is now rendered within the main `Paper` component, maintaining visual spacing with a `Box` and `marginTop`.
+- **Admin Organization Manager Assignment Feature (2025-05-28):**
+  - **Backend:**
+    - Updated `functions/src/callable/signUpWithOrgManagerInvitation.ts`, `addOrganizationToManager.ts`, and `createOrganization.ts` to denormalize and store an `assignedOrganizationIds: string[]` field in the Organization Manager's profile within the root `admins` collection.
+This array mirrors their custom claims and facilitates easier querying for the admin panel.
+    - Created `functions/src/callable/assignOrganizationToManagerAdmin.ts`: Allows Super Admins to assign an organization to an OM.
+Updates claims, the `admins` profile (`assignedOrganizationIds`), and the OM's profile in the target organization's `users` subcollection.
+    - Created `functions/src/callable/unassignOrganizationFromManagerAdmin.ts`: Allows Super Admins to unassign an organization from an OM.
+Updates claims, the `admins` profile (`assignedOrganizationIds`), and deletes the OM's profile from the unassigned organization's `users` subcollection.
+    - Both new functions include admin role verification.
+    - Exported new functions in `functions/src/index.ts`.
+    - Resolved `no-else-return` ESLint issues in these new functions.
+  - **Frontend:**
+    - Created `src/components/Admin/OrganizationManagerAssignments.tsx`:
+      - Displays a table of OMs with their managed organizations (as chips).
+      - Allows unassigning orgs via chip delete action (calls `unassignOrganizationFromManagerAdmin`).
+      - Allows assigning orgs via a modal (calls `assignOrganizationToManagerAdmin`).
+    - Integrated this component into `src/components/Dashboard/AdminDashboardPanel.tsx`.
+    - Resolved TypeScript `no-explicit-any` errors in `OrganizationManagerAssignments.tsx` by using the `isAppError` type guard.
+  - **Documentation:**
+    - Updated `memory-bank/systemPatterns.md` to document the new `assignedOrganizationIds` field in the `admins` collection data model, the new admin callable functions, and the preferred error handling pattern using `isAppError`.

 ## 3. Next Steps